LuminescenceElation/LuminescenceElation/README.md

 ## Background

-7+ years supporting live systems and production reliability.
-Now learning DevOps through real projects.
+7+ years keeping live systems running taught me how developers, ops, and infrastructure fit together — and convinced me to move to the engineering side.

 ## Skills